rasoolims/YaraParser/README.md

 &copy; Licensed under the terms of the Apache License 2.0.
 See LICENSE file at the project root for terms.

+# Yara transfer parser
+This is a modification to the Yara parser for parser transfer.

+## The main change
+The parser assumes that the training treebank can be from different languages.
+The third column shows the original word in that language and the second column shows the translation (use ``_'' for unknown translations).
+The trainer can get two Brown cluster dictionaries:

+-cluster [cluster-file] this cluster is cross-lingual and the parser looks at the third column.

+-cluster_id [cluster-file] this cluster is monolingual and the parser looks at the second column.

+###Citation: TBA

+# The original readme file (note that the cluster feature option is changed):

 # Yara K-Beam Arc-Eager Dependency Parser